slipstream

 The slice of the protocol the agent loop drives is small and stable: initialize, tools/list, tools/call.
 A plugin that bundles a server should add as little as possible to the install.
 The cost is I implement the framing; the benefit is zero runtime dependencies on the MCP path and a server I can audit in one file.
 The request handler is a pure exported function so tests drive it directly.

-Does it work in Cursor, Windsurf, Antigravity?+
+Does it work in Cursor, Windsurf, Antigravity, JetBrains?+

 Is it production-ready?+